Freedom in the World

 Antigua and Barbuda, a member of the Commonwealth, gained its independence from Britain in 1981.
-In the 2004 elections, the opposition United Progressive Party (UPP), led by Baldwin Spencer, defeated Prime Minister Lester Bird and the ruling Antigua Labour Party (ALP).
-The transfer of power ended the rule of the Bird political dynasty, which had governed the country continuously since 1976.
+In the 2004 elections, the opposition United Progressive Party (UPP), led by Baldwin Spencer, defeated Prime Minister Lester Bird and the ruling Antigua Labour Party (ALP), ending the Bird political dynasty that had governed the country since 1976.

 The 2009 parliamentary elections returned Spencer and the UPP to power with 9 seats in the 17-seat lower house; the ALP took 7 seats, while the Barbuda People’s Movement (BPM) retained the single seat representing Barbuda.
-While elections were deemed fair and competitive by the Organization of American States, the voting was preceded by instances of violence, including attacks on ALP offices, and there were accusations of voter registration irregularities.
-In March 2010, a High Court ruling invalidated the election of Spencer and other members of Parliament due to electoral irregularities, though the Eastern Caribbean Court of Appeals overturned the verdict in October.
+While elections were deemed fair and competitive by the Organization of American States, a High Court ruling in March 2010 invalidated the election of Spencer and others due to electoral irregularities, though the Eastern Caribbean Court of Appeals overturned the verdict in October 2010.

 Antigua and Barbuda is an electoral democracy.
 The 1981 constitution establishes a parliamentary system, with a governor general representing the British monarch as ceremonial head of state.
-The bicameral Parliament is composed of the 17-seat House of Representatives (16 seats for Antigua, 1 for Barbuda), to which members are elected for five-year terms, and an appointed Senate.
-Of the senators, 11 are appointed by the governor general on the advice of the prime minister, 4 on the advice of the parliamentary opposition leader, 1 on the advice of the Barbuda Council (an 11-member local government body that runs Barbuda’s internal affairs), and 1 at the governor general’s discretion.
+The bicameral Parliament is composed of the 17-seat House of Representatives (16 seats for Antigua, 1 for Barbuda), to which members are elected for five-year terms, and an appointed 17-seat Senate.
 Antigua and Barbuda’s prime minister is typically the leader of the majority party or coalition that emerges from the legislative elections.
-The Antigua and Barbuda Electoral Commission (ABEC) was established in 2008 to reform the country’s electoral system, including the introduction of voter identification cards.
 Political parties can organize freely.

-Antigua and Barbuda generally respects freedom of the press, but in practice media outlets are concentrated among a small number of firms affiliated with either the current government or its predecessor.
-The Bird family continues to control television, cable, and radio outlets.
+Antigua and Barbuda generally respects freedom of the press.
+However, defamation remains a criminal offense punishable by up to three years in prison, and politicians often file libel suits against opposing party members.
+Media outlets are concentrated among a small number of firms affiliated with either the current government or its predecessor.
+In October 2012, radio journalist Percival Simon was banned from ZDK Radio, which is owned by Bird, for openly supporting Gaston Browne, Bird’s political opponent for leadership of the ALP.
 The government owns one of three radio stations and the public television station.
 There are no restrictions on access to the internet.

 The government generally respects religious and academic freedoms.

-Nongovernmental organizations are active, but they lack adequate funding and are often influenced by the government.
+Nongovernmental organizations are active but inadequately funded and often influenced by the government.
 Demonstrators are occasionally subject to police harassment.
-Labor unions can organize freely.
-The Industrial Relations Court mediates labor disputes.
+Labor unions can organize freely and bargain collectively.
+The Industrial Court mediates labor disputes.

 The country’s legal system is based on English common law.
 During the Bird years, the ALP government manipulated the nominally independent judicial system, which was powerless to address corruption in the executive branch.
 However, in recent years, the courts have increasingly asserted independence through controversial decisions against the government.